-That said, you do have the right to invite who you want—or even hold two kinds of events.
+That said, you do have the right to invite who you want—or even to hold two kinds of events.
 While some etiquette purists say two events makes some guests feel excluded and awkward, more and more couples are now opting to have their dinner at a swanky restaurant with the usual close-knit crew, then meet up with more friends and out-of-towners later at the restaurant’s bar for the pre-wedding toasts.
-Sean McKean at the Beach Chalet explains it’s all in how you word the invitations.
-One couple wanted to include every single wedding guest in the pre-wedding festivities, but their budget precluded it.
-The guests who weren’t included in the posh pre-wedding meal got invitations with a later time to join up for the rehearsal “party,” and these people never guessed that the actual dinner had already happened.
-They were too busy noshing on the delicious tray-passed appetizers, cocktails and desserts!
+If your budget precludes including every single wedding guest at the posh rehearsal dinner, send out a different invitation to those you can’t host.
+It’s all in how you word the invite: Simply ask this group of guests to arrive at a later time for the rehearsal “party.”
+They’ll probably never guess that the actual dinner has already happened, because they’ll be too busy noshing on delicious tray-passed appetizers, cocktails and desserts!

-There are so many California rehearsal dinner locations it’s hard to choose!
+There are so many California rehearsal dinner locations it’s hard to pick one!
 Coordinators can help steer you in the right direction, but a favorite restaurant is always a good choice.
-Choose a place that’s close to your rehearsal site to make it convenient for your guests, and make sure you’ve reserved a private room if you’re going to break out the naked baby picture slides or karaoke machine.
+Select a place that’s close to your rehearsal site so that it’s convenient for your guests, and make sure you’ve reserved a private room if you’re going to break out the naked baby picture slides or karaoke machine.
 See our Search Tips for pointers on how to effectively search for locations on HereComesTheGuide.com.

 Not necessarily.
 The rehearsal dinner gives you a chance to sample other delightful alternatives.
 Love chocolate?
-Joyce Scardina Becker suggests an “All Things Chocolate” Dessert Station with anything from spiced hot chocolate shots and warm chocolate macaroons to salt caramel ice cream pops dipped in milk chocolate.
-Alex Alexander even arranged to have a snow cone and cotton candy machine at one playful couple’s pre-wedding event.
-Michael Willms adds that you should try to make the dessert complement the meal.
-“After a steak dinner lemon is great, but chocolate is best after chicken or light fish,” he says.
-“If the meal is very complicated, try a simple dessert of champagne sabayon, fresh berries and pound cake.”
+Joyce Scardina Becker suggests an “All Things Chocolate” Dessert Station, with anything from spiced hot chocolate shots and warm chocolate macaroons to salt caramel ice cream pops dipped in milk chocolate.
+One coordinator even arranged to have a snow cone and cotton candy machine at a playful couple’s pre-wedding event.
+Also, try to make the dessert complement the meal.
+For example, if you’re serving a steak dinner, a lemon confection makes a light finishing touch.
+Chocolate works better after chicken or fish, and if the meal is very complicated go for a simple dessert of champagne sabayon, fresh berries and pound cake.